huguesbr/newman_scenario/README.md

 ### Stand alone

-> running the gem itself will prompt you to select a environment (by it's name, see configuration) and create or re-use a `NewmanScenario` newly created scenario can be saved.
+> running the gem itself will prompt you to select a environment (by it's name, see configuration) and create or re-use a `NewmanScenario` newly created scenario which can be saved.

     $ newman_scenario